 Mrs Julia Molony – Co-Founder, The Ripple Pond, MBACP (accred)

 As one of the Founders of The Ripple Pond, Julia, over the past few months has started slowing down from the every day running of the Charity.
-On stepping back, the Trustees have asked Julia to take on the role of Patron alongside Sarah-Jane and Jamie, while she continues her incredible work to promote The Ripple Pond as far and wide as she can.
+On stepping back, the Trustees have asked Julia to take on the role of Patron alongside Sarah-Jane, while she continues her incredible work to promote The Ripple Pond as far and wide as she can.
 Julia regularly attends events such as the Combat Stress Family Days, open days and tirelessly offers GP’s around the country training to understand families with an injured loved one.

 Mark was commissioned into the Royal Artillery in 1977 and served in many locations in the United Kingdom and abroad during his 36 years in the Army.
 His final appointment was within the Defence Recovery Capability, in charge of a multi-disciplinary team as Commanding Officer of the long term wounded, injured and sick in London.